rbuurma/vic-sem-2019/VicSemSyllabus2019.md

 + Introduction to “Denotative, Technically, Literally” special issue, ed.
 Elaine Freedgood and Cannon Schmitt, *Representations* 125 (Winter
 + selections from GE notebooks
-+ Ted Underwood, “Theorizing Research Practices We Forgot to Theorize Twenty Years Ago”*
-+ Kramnick, from *Paper Minds* or Auyoung from *When Fiction Feels Real*

 + discussion and outline: Keton
 + close reading: Sagnik